 Monsters At Work

-A Monsters Inc. series from Pixar that picks up six months after the end of the original film, with John Goodman and Billy Crystal returning to voice Sully and Mike.
+We’re thrilled there’s going to be more Sully and Mike on our screens, one of the best double acts in the biz.
+This Pixar series picks up six months after the end of the original Monsters Inc film, with John Goodman and Billy Crystal returning to voice our two heroes.
 It is set to premiere in 2020.

 Toy Story: Lamp Life